Skip To Main Content

 News and Media Literacy for All Webinar Series

-Join SDCOE for a six-part webinar series centered on news and media literacy skills through April 2025.
-The series is brought to you by the California Department of Education, Santa Clara County Office of Education, Fresno County Office of Education, San Diego County Office of Education, California School Library Association and the News Literacy Project.
+Join SDCOE for a six-part webinar series centered on news and media literacy skills through April 2026.
+The series is brought to you by the California Department of Education, Santa Clara County Office of Education, Fresno County Office of Education, San Diego County Office of Education, Glenn County Office of Education, California School Library Association and the News Literacy Project.
 It is geared to grade 5-12 educators.

 Each webinar is 45 minutes long and will include relevant NLP resources and highlighted content standards, guidance and frameworks from the California Department of Education.
 Topics include misinformation awareness, the elections, AI, and more.